ghcdr/updatehub-docs/docs/getting-started/quick-starting-with-raspberrypi3.md

  *build/tmp/deploy/images/raspberrypi3/*

  and type this:
-!!! attention "Attention"
+!!! danger "Attention"
-	Pay attention!!!
 	Check the name of the SD card device before executing the command below!
 ```
 zcat updatehub-image-base-raspberrypi3.wic.gz | sudo dd of=/dev/sdX*
 ```